NavCoT: Boosting LLM-Based Vision-and-Language Navigation via Learning Disentangled Reasoning: Method

 \textbf{Future Imagination (FI).} In FI, we want LLM to generate the imagination about the next observation, which can be an object or a scene.
 Denote the imagination generated by LLM as $U_{t}$, the desired output format for FI is:

 \texttt{Imagination: $U_{t}$}.

 \textbf{Visual Information Filter (VIF).} After generating the imagination in FI, we introduce a further reasoning step, VIF, to force LLM to explicitly select the observation that best matches the imagination from the redundant observation information.
-Through this explicit visual information filter procedure, the LLM can better learn to connect the imagination and action decision.
 Denote the option of observation that LLM predicts to align the imagination $U_{t}$ best as $V_{t}$.
 The desired output format for VIF is:

 \texttt{Filtered observation: $V_{t}$ matches the imagination.}

 \textbf{Action Prediction (AP).} By summarizing the reasoning in FI and VIF, the LLM can make the final action prediction.
 Denote the option of action that LLM predicts as $a_{t}$, we define the output format for AP as: